PNTR-CWL/better-ytmusic/README.md

 - All sliders (progress and volume) are rounded based on the current percentage. (and i don't really know how to fix this)

+---

+## 🚀 Planned Features / To-Do

+- Online editor (switch on and off features that u don't like)
+- Enchance screen for artists and home screen
+- Make the code so that you don't want to kill him after seeing

+---

 ## 🙌 Credits